ayushijamicrosoft/llm-eval-cicd/README.md

 2. Open AI - Key, Subscription, Client ID etc: Repository Secrets - can be updated there.
 3. Workflows results in Github Actions tab
 4. Azure ML Studio resource required for resources.

+### Create an entra id app.
+1. Navigate to the portal, and click on **New registration**.
+2. Navigate to certificate and secrets and in federated credentials -> add credential.
+Choose github, and main branch
+3. Grant RBAC permissions to this app to the ai foundry resource and mentioned OIDC Subscription.

 ### Workflows
 1. GitHub Actions - are used to run the python files, everytime a change is pushed to the main branch.
 Refer to the .workflows/ folder for the yml file.
 2. The repository secrets are stored in Github settings > Secrets